hanabi/hanabi.github.io/variant-specific/Null.md

   * a *Trash Push*
   * a *Black 4 Bluff* (with black)
   * a *Finesse* or *Bluff* that was initiated with a rank clue when a ***Free Choice*** was available between rank and color
-  * a clue that has no "normal" conventional interpretation
+* Additionally, any clue that has no "normal" conventional interpretation is also a *Positional Clue*.

 #### 4) Are *Positional Clues* a *Save Clue* or a *Play Clue*?